GeorgBraun/swagger2-express-sequelize/docs/tut5-remaining.md

                 throw new Error("ERROR in updateOrCreate(): New document with id "+createdId+" should have been updated to new id "+reqId+", but is not ...");
               } else {
-                // Status code 201: Successfully created (and updated) console.log("New document has been created, id has been corrected:", document.dataValues);
+                // Status code 201: Successfully created (and updated) console.log("New document has been created, id has been corrected:", foundDocument.dataValues);
-                console.log(foundDocument.dataValues);
                 res.status(201).json(foundDocument);
                 console.timeEnd("<<<<<< updateOrCreate()"); // End time measurement
               }